This post may contain affiliate links. Please read our disclosure policy.

 - 1/3 cup heavy cream

-- In a medium sized bowl, combine ground turkey, panko, white onion, Kikkoman soy sauce, parsley, flaxseed egg, spices and water until well combined.
-Reserve olive oil for the skillet, step #2.
+- In a medium sized bowl, combine ground turkey, breadcrumbs, white onion, soy sauce, parsley, egg, spices and water until combined.
 Roll meatballs into a small/medium size.
 Using a cookie scoop helps to make uniform meatballs and use a little olive oil on your hands if the meatballs are sticky.
 You should have ~20 meatballs.

 - Place the meatballs on a baking sheet lined with parchment paper.
 Bake in the oven for 15 minutes or until the meatballs reach an internal temperature of 165°F.

 - Next, make the gravy.
 Using a nonstick skillet or cast iron, start by making the roux: over medium heat, allow the butter to melt and then whisk in the flour.
 Whisk for about 30 seconds or so to get rid of the floury taste.
 Then in increments, slowly whisk in the beef broth.
 Let the roux and broth adequately mix before adding in more broth.

 - Next, whisk in the heavy cream and yogurt until smooth.
 Then add in the soy sauce and Worcestershire sauce and simmer until sauce thickens, ~2-3 minutes.